 03 of 03

 La Rumba bills itself as the only floating nightclub with a full-service bar.
-I, for one, haven't come across any other in Puerto Rico.
 The club leaves from Pier 1 in Old San Juan and heads out into the bay, with lights, music, and the old city serving as the backdrop.
-It currently only operates on the weekends and only costs $14 for adults.
+It currently only operates on the weekends.
 (Kids are allowed, so it's not exactly an adults-only club.)
 There are three trips a night, beginning at 10:30 on Friday, 9:30 on Saturday, and 7:30 on Sunday.